 Laying the draw is one of the most popular sports trading strategies for beginners.

-Laying the Draw Explained
+Laying the Draw Explained:

 It’s now 75 minutes into the game and the score is still 0-0.
 Chelsea are looking more likely to score.
 There have already been a few near-misses.
-Crystal Palace are looking like they are about to crumble!
+Crystal Palace is looking like they are about to crumble!

 We start by placing a £10 lay bet on the draw at odds of 1.85.
 Liability is £8.50 but we stand to make £10 profit if the match ends in a win from either side.
-Of course, we will cash out before game nears 90 minutes to avoid any late upset.
+Of course, we will cash out before the game nears 90 minutes to avoid any late upset.

-82 minutes in and Chelsea manage to score a goal!
+82 minutes in and Chelsea manage to score a goal.
 The score is 1-0 and the odds of the draw drastically increase.
 I could risk it and leave my bet until the final whistle but I would lose all my profit, and my £8.50 lay liability if Palace equalise.